 Overwhelmed?
 We hear you.
-The judges’ records on reproductive rights are so terrible — and the threat posed by these dangerous laws to women’s lives is so great — that we declared a state of emergency for reproductive health.
+The judges’ records are so terrible — and the threat posed by these dangerous laws to women’s lives is so great — that we declared a state of emergency for reproductive health.
 But you have the power to help.

 Take Action Now

 Here’s what YOU can do to fight for reproductive rights, and help ensure that abortion remains safe and legal:

 Tell your senators to reject anti-abortion judges